 In 1990 Graham founded the English Performing Arts Ensemble (EPAE) in London with members of the main orchestras (London Symphony Orchestra, BBC Symphony Orchestra and the Royal Opera House Orchestra, Covent Garden).
 For many seasons he also conducted the Elizabethan Singers, one of London’s historic chamber choirs.

-With the English Performing Arts Ensemble, he performed at London’s Royal Festival Hall, Queen Elizabeth Hall and made several tours with them to Europe and the United States.
-In 1993, he was invited to be the Artistic Director of the first UK WARCHILD Festival at the Royal Festival Hall raising funds for the victims of the Balkan civil war, with British actor John Thaw.
-With the participation of many leading international musicians, the Festival raised the profile and funds for the victims of the ongoing civil war in the Balkans.
+With the English Performing Arts Ensemble, he has performed at London’s Royal Festival Hall, Queen Elizabeth Hall and with tours in Europe and the United States.
+In 1993 he was invited to be Artistic Director of the first UK WARCHILD Festival at the Royal Festival Hall raising funds for the victims of the Balkan civil war, with British actor John Thaw and leading international musicians.

 Graham Lea-Cox has extensive experience in conducting repertoires from the 18th to the 20th century.
 Over several seasons he has conducted the WDR Sinfonieorchester, Köln (West German Radio Symphony Orchestra) and broadcast with them on German Radio 3, In the UK he has directed the Hanover Band, one of the UK’s leading authentic instrument orchestras and in italy, l’Orchestra dell’Accademia San Felice and l’Orchestra da Camera Fiorentina and for the Göteborgsoperan and the Teater-och Operahögskolan, Sweden, with Knut Sommer, Regiseur, Deutschen Oper Berlin.

 As a scholar, Graham Lea-Cox has received critical acclaim for his 18th and 19th century manuscript editions, which he has recorded with the Hanover Band on ASV / Universal Records.
 These discs have received worldwide recognition and a Grammy Classical Award nomination in the United States.